Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 1. Enable anonymous access

-   You'll now re-configure the key-auth **Plugin** to permit anonymous access by issuing the following request (**replace the uuids below with the `id` value from previous steps**):
+   You can now re-configure the key-auth plugin to permit anonymous access by issuing the following request (**replace the uuids below with the `id` value from previous steps**):